 Shiva brought her long, oak spear; iron sword; small, heavy, copper breastplate; and helm.

-If this writer understood punctuation rules, she would use semicolons in a list containing commas.
-While mechanical rules are the same for all writing, fiction writers can break the rules more often than other forms of writing, as seen in the often-used sentence fragment for emphasis.
+While mechanical rules govern all writing, fiction writers can break them more than nonfiction authors, seen in the sentence fragment used for emphasis.

 “You will die a terrible death.
 Violent, bloody!
 This end, I foresee.”

 Publishers and agents reading manuscripts and judging books is a subjective practice.
-If someone starts a conversation with, “Publishers are looking for,” you can discount everything after as erroneous.
-Despite a strong dislike for publishers, in their defense, their subjectivity gives them a competitive advantage.
-There is no standard for what is publishable because a standard formulizes publication, allowing little room for creativity, and more importantly, uniquely marketable writing elements.
-With this point about industry best practices in mind, other so-called “rules” should now appear completely moronic.
+If someone starts a conversation with “Publishers are looking for,” you can discount everything after as erroneous.
+Publishers choose books by marketability, author popularity, and other elements often having little to do with quality, but in their defense, subjectivity provides them a competitive advantage.
+No ironclad standard governs publishing because standards make the business more formulaic than its current practice by stifling creativity and uniquely marketable material.
+With this industry practice in mind, other so-called “rules” should now appear moronic.

-The internet provides a fertile ground for stupidity to flourish, and the number of times people ask or tell others “how many words should be in a chapter” is incalculable.
-People quote an array of numbers, and the one most often read is 2000–2500.
-This advice is beyond dumb.
-There is no standard for a chapter-length because writing a chapter develops a particular aspect of the story and functions to shift or break the story.
-This stupidity is born out of averages people applied to writing which are meaningless in most cases.
-Some knucklehead averaged the number of words in chapters from an unknown number of fiction books to create this number.
+The internet provides fertile ground for stupidity to flourish, and the frequency of people claiming chapters require specific word counts is astounding.
+They state various ranges with 2000–2500 as one the most commonly cited, and though many claim this true, the advice is beyond dumb.
+No chapter-length standard exists because writing a chapter develops a particular aspect of the story and functions to shift or break the story without regard for word counts.
+This stupidity is born out of meaningless averages applied to writing by some knucklehead who counted chapter words from an unknown number of fiction books to create this number.

 500 + 1200 + 3200 + 100 + 920= 5920

 The average of this equals 1184; therefore, the average length of a chapter should be 1184.
-These falsely interpreted averages by armchair statisticians apply significance to an average randomly generated.
+These falsely interpreted averages by armchair statisticians apply significance to randomly generated averages.
 When authors write chapters, there is no intention to reach a certain number, so the word counts are random.
-This logic likens to standing on a tiled floor, throwing a hundred pencils in the air and counting and averaging the number of pencils to tiles, claiming, “These tiles hold an average of three pencils.”
+This logic likens to standing on a tiled floor, throwing a hundred pencils in the air, and averaging the number of pencils to tiles, claiming, “These tiles hold an average of three pencils.”
 You will get a different answer every time.
 Yet, faulty logic does not stop social media and websites from repeating this nonsense as factual.

 People quote rules that are not rules at all but instead values or opinions masquerading as rules.
-The most obvious example of this problem is cursing in writing.
+Cursing is the most obvious example of this problem.